carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > > Firstly, perform the annotation with Prokka and save all files as `thermophilusLMG18311_prokka`.
 > >
 > > ~~~
-> > $ prokka --prefix thermophilusLMG18311.prokka --outdir thermophilusLMG18311_prokka --kingdom Bacteria --genus Streptococcus --strain LMG18311 --usegenus --addgenes ../../data/thermophilusLMG18311/GCF_000011825.1_ASM1182v1_genomic.fna
+> > $ prokka --prefix thermophilusLMG18311_prokka --outdir thermophilusLMG18311_prokka --kingdom Bacteria --genus Streptococcus --strain LMG18311 --usegenus --addgenes ../../data/thermophilusLMG18311/GCF_000011825.1_ASM1182v1_genomic.fna
 > > ~~~
 > > {: .language-bash}
 > >
 > > After switching to the `thermophilusLMG18311_prokka` directory, we should filter the data we need and save the outputs to a file named `trnas.tsv`.
 To do so, we use the `head` command with the `-n 1` argument to get the first line (the headers of the columns).
-Next, we add the lines that correspond to tRNAs, which is done with the code `$'\t'tRNA$'\t'`(this means that the program will search for lines that contain the word `tRNA` with tab spaces at the beginning and the end of the word).
+Next, we add the lines that correspond to tRNAs, which is done with the code `$'\t'tRNA$'\t'` (this means that the program will search for lines that contain the word `tRNA` with tab spaces at the beginning and the end of the word).
 > >
 > > ~~~
 > > $ cd thermophilusLMG18311_prokka
-> > $ head -n 1 thermophilusLMG18311.prokka.tsv > trnas.tsv # Get column headers
+> > $ head -n 1 thermophilusLMG18311_prokka.tsv > trnas.tsv # Get column headers
-> > $ grep $'\t'tRNA$'\t' thermophilusLMG18311.prokka.tsv >> trnas.tsv # Append all lines that contain tRNA
+> > $ grep $'\t'tRNA$'\t' thermophilusLMG18311_prokka.tsv >> trnas.tsv # Append all lines that contain tRNA
 > > ~~~
 > > {: .language-bash}
 > >